Class: SearchUI::Search

 private

-Reads and processes a single character input from stdin, handling special key sequences and updating the search state accordingly.
+Reads and processes a single character input from STDIN, handling special key sequences and updating the search state accordingly.

 -

-#initialize(match:, query:, found:, output: STDOUT, prompt: 'Search? %s') ⇒ Search
+#initialize(match:, query:, found:, output: STDOUT, prompt: 'Search? %s', state: nil) ⇒ Search

 constructor